How to get house plants to bloom

 Without roots your plant can’t absorb water and nutrients.
 It might not die, but it could go into survival mode, meaning no new growth for you, never mind flowers.

 This is again about roots.
 No drainage can cause a build-up of water in the soil.
-Too much water leads to a lack of oxygen, which leads to root rot, which leads to plant death.
+Too much water leads to a lack of oxygen, which leads to root rot and plant death.

-I always used to insist people water with rainwater, but actually, most of my plants are FINE with tap water.
-Our water quality in Yorkshire is fine for plants – if you can drink your tapwater, your plants probably can too.
+Most of my plants are FINE with tap water.
+Our water quality in Yorkshire is fine for plants – if you happily can drink your tapwater, your plants probably can too.

 Certain plants are known to be picky with tap water, BUT in my experience, that doesn’t affect blooms.

-My variegate peace lily would definitely prefer rainwater, and she does get the odd brown leaf tip, but she definitely still blooms:
+My variegated peace lily would definitely prefer rainwater, and she does get the odd brown leaf tip, but she definitely still blooms:

 I’ve circled them because they’re blending in with the wallpaper -_-